- Instructions for Form 1120-SF - Introductory Material

 If the fund wants to allow the IRS to discuss its tax return with the paid preparer who signed it, check the "Yes" box in the signature area of the return.
 This authorization applies only to the individual whose signature appears in the "Paid Preparer Use Only" section of the fund's return.
 It does not apply to the firm, if any, shown in that section.

 If the "Yes" box is checked, the fund is authorizing the IRS to call the paid preparer to answer any questions that may arise during the processing of its return.
-The fund is also authorizing the paid preparer to:
+The fund also is authorizing the paid preparer to:

-Give the IRS any information that is missing from the return,
+Give the IRS any information that is missing from the return;

-Call the IRS for information about the processing of the return or the status of any related refund or payment(s), and
+Call the IRS for information about the processing of the return or the status of any related refund or payment(s); and

 Respond to certain IRS notices about math errors, offsets, and return preparation.